Yoans-Adel/Migochat/config/README.md

-# ⚙️ Migochat Configuration
+# ⚙️ Configuration Package

-**Centralized Configuration Management for Migochat Project**
+**Centralized Configuration Management**

 ---

 ## 📋 Overview

-This directory contains **all** configuration for the Migochat application.
-All settings, environment variables, database configuration, and logging setup are managed here following the **Single Source of Truth** principle.
+This package manages all configuration for the application using the **Single Source of Truth** principle.
+All settings, environment variables, and configuration logic are centralized here.

 ---

-## 🗂️ Directory Structure
+## 🗂️ Package Structure

 ```
 config/